jarviscog/autoanki/README.md

 # Limitations

-- Only mandarin texts have been tested so far, This tool probbably works for traditional characters, but it has not been tested.
+- Only mandarin texts have been tested so far, This tool probably works for traditional characters, but it has not been tested.
 - If used too much, websites will block traffic coming from your computer.
 To fix this proxies will be needed, but this feature has not been added yet.